ECO1AI/car-calculator/README.md

 #### Gear ratio:

-if you have Transmission and differential gear ratio then check the box:
+if you have Transmission and differential gear ratio then check the box(these are usually found in the data sheet of the transmission):

     if you have final gear ration (both combined) then set differential gear ratio to 1 and fill the rest in the table bellow